 Information in regards to renting/purchasing an instrument:

 If you have a family instrument make sure that it is in working condition before your student starts playing!
+Students with broken instruments often have difficulty getting the sound they want, which results in frustration and ultimately having a bad experience.

 Most instrument dealers will provide an option for insurance/maintenance for your instrument.
 It is worth it to pay for this.
 If your student accidentally drops the instrument and it goes to the shop it won’t cost anything extra.
 We want to keep the student playing a working instrument.